Fit as a Mama Bear

 Ingredients You’ll Need

-One of the perks of this peanut butter protein fudge is that you only need five ingredients.. and none of them are chocolate protein powder!
+One of the perks of this peanut butter protein fudge is that you only need five ingredients, almost like this coffee fudge recipe which requires just six and tastes like a latte.

 Because this fudge recipe isn't a traditional one (this is freezer fudge) you also won't need ingredients like unsweetened almond milk either.

-If you have a well-stocked gluten-free pantry, you’ll be set.
+If you have a well-stocked gluten-free food pantry staples, you’ll be set.

 Coconut oil: I like to use cold-pressed, extra virgin coconut oil but it does have a bit more of a coconut taste to it to some people.
 Opt for un-refined at the very least.